bosch-buderus-wp/grafana-dashboards/README.md

 - [_curburnpow_](https://bosch-buderus-wp.github.io/docs/smarthome/entities#status)
 - [_curtemp2_](https://bosch-buderus-wp.github.io/docs/smarthome/entities#messwerte-1)

-### Further Additions
+### Daily consumption

-If you are interested in daily electricity consumption for heating and domestic hot water as well as the temperature profile of domestic hot water, the following visualizations are also included in the above dashboard.
+If you are interested in daily electricity consumption for heating and domestic hot water, the following visualization is also included in the above dashboard.

 ![ems-esp+influxDB Dashboard Additions (light)](/images/grafana-dashboard-emsesp-influxdb-additions_light.png)
 [ems-esp+influxDB Dashboard Additions (dark)](/images/grafana-dashboard-emsesp-influxdb-additions_dark.png)

+### DHW profile

+If you’re curious about how much your domestic hot water (DHW) temperature drops and when the heating system kicks in, the dashboard also includes a visualization for this information (screenshot provided above).

 ### Sustainability